 2008-2016 Chrysler Town & Country minivan

-In brief: This Crutchfield Research Garage article gives you an overview of your Town & Country's stock stereo system and your aftermarket upgrade options.
-Use our vehicle selector to find the gear that will fit your minivan.
+In brief: This Crutchfield Research Garage article gives you an overview of your van's stock stereo system and your aftermarket upgrade options.
+We'll tell you all about:

 Overview of the Chrysler Town & Country

 The fifth-generation Chrysler Town & Country offers everything you’d want in a luxurious, family-friendly people mover.
 Chrysler basically invented the American minivan back in the Eighties, of course, but this edition showed that they weren’t content to rest on their laurels in the face of increased competition.
 With more space, more features and clever ideas like the Stow-N-Go rear seat, this Town & Country remains a solid choice for anyone who wants to haul kids and cargo in comfort.

 In 2011, the Town & Country (along with its sibling, the Dodge Grand Caravan) received a mid-cycle update that included an extensive revamp of the interior and dashboard.
 The changes actually made it much easier to remove and replace a factory radio, and we’ve noted the differences below.
 All other installation instructions are identical to the 2008-2010 models.